How to Clean a Dog Collar

 Do metal dog collars need to be cleaned?

 Yes.
 Metal dog collars do not need to be cleaned as regularly as compared to other types of materials.
-However, while metal does not absorb scents or body oils, it does get dirty by constant use.
+While metal does not absorb scents or body oils, it does get dirty by constant use.

 Can I wash my dog collar in the washing machine?

 Yes.
-However, it depends on the collar type and the instructions label.
-Collars made out of fabric or synthetic nylon can be washed in the washing machine; however, it is ideal to confirm it before washing.
+It depends on the collar type and the instructions label.
+Collars made out of fabric or synthetic nylon can be washed in the washing machine, It is ideal to confirm it before washing.

 What to do if your dog’s collar is badly stained?